Ornamental Hairpin

 Ornamental Hairpin (簪, Kanzashi) is a 1941 Japanese comedy-drama film written and directed by Hiroshi Shimizu.
 It is based on the short story Yottsu no yubune (四つの湯槽, lit.
 "The four bathtubs") by Masuji Ibuse.

 Plot

 A diverse group of people is staying at a remote spa, including grumpy professor Katada, who regularly scolds young husband Hiroyasu for not being strict enough with his wife, an old man with his two grandsons Taro and Jiro, and soldier Nanmura.
-When Nanmura steps on a kanzashi, a woman's ornamental hairpin, in a well, he has to extend his stay.
+When Nanmura steps on a kanzashi, a woman's ornamental hairpin, in an outdoor bath, he has to extend his stay.
 After the owner of the hairpin, Emi, a former resident, is located, she returns to the spa to apologise.
 Together with Taro and Jiro, she supports Nanmura with his daily exercises to regain his health.
 Although Emi and Nanmura share an unspoken mutual affection, they both know that their time together is finite: Nanmura will have to return to the military service, while Emi, a geisha who has fled her patron, faces an uncertain future.